tcassar-diss/report/plan.md

 3. Find syscall site
     - Walk stack until first non-libc return pointer is found and use this as syscall invocation site
-4. Walk `vma_struct` red black tree to find which shared library the syscall was invoked from
+4. Walk `vma_struct` red black tree to find which shared library made the system call
 5. Retrieve the relevant whitelist for the given shared libary
 6. Check to see if the syscall is in the whitelist
 7. (depending on config) warn, kill the process (sync) or kill all processes being followed (sync kill for compromised process, async for others)
+8. If stack walking/vma_struct rb walking fails, then system calls should be allowed to happen as false positives are unacceptable in production.

 ## Implementation